saidmix01/criteria-filter/README.md

-# Product Filter in PHP using Criteria Method
+# Product Filter Library in PHP using Criteria Method

 This project is an example of how to implement a product filter in PHP using the criteria method.
 The code retrieves data from a fake product API and filters it according to the parameters provided in the URL.

 ## Description

-The project consists of a single PHP class `Index` that retrieves product data from a fake store API and filters it based on various criteria such as sorting, filtering by value, and limiting the number of results.
+The project consists of a PHP class `FilterWithCriteria` that filters product data based on various criteria such as sorting, filtering by value, and limiting the number of results.

 ## Features

-- Retrieve product data from a fake store API.
 - Filter products based on parameters provided in the URL.
 - Sort products by specified fields in ascending or descending order.
 - Limit the number of results and apply an offset.

 ## Usage

-To use this project, you need to set up a local server (e.g., XAMPP) and place the `index.php` file in the server's root directory.
-You can then access the script via a web browser and provide the filtering parameters in the URL.
+To use this library, you need to include the `FilterWithCriteria.php` file in your project and create an instance of the `FilterWithCriteria` class.
+You can then call the `search` method with the data and parameters to filter the products.

 ### Example URL